vijaybirru/documentation/farms/storage.rst

    Option,Description
    Provisioning,Defines how to initialise the volume using zeroing Shared Disk,Allows the disk to be shared across all servers in the Farm Role.
 Only available for "Eager Zeroed" provisioning
+   Datastore,Select the datastore that the extra volume should be provisioned to.
+If the placement strategy is "auto" then all volumes will be placed on the datastore selected by Scalr.

 .. image:: images/storage_vmware.png
    :scale: 50%